| Parent Resources | Teacher Resources | Student Resources | 1:1 iPad Program | BYOD Program | Teaching and Learning Web Sites | Tech Help |

 BYOD (Bring Your Own Device) PROGRAM

-All students in grades 7 through 12 have access to the secure Student Wi Fi network and may bring their own wireless devices to school.
-Starting in the 2014-15 school year, students in grades 9 and 10 will be required to bring a laptop or tablet of their choosing to school.
+Although all students in grades 7 through 12 have access to the secure Student Wi Fi network, students in grades 9 and 10 are required to bring a laptop or tablet of their choosing to school.
 For more information, see Upper School Technology.

 1:1 iPAD PROGRAM

-Starting in the 2014-15 school year, students in grades 6, 7 and 8 will be required to bring an iPad to school.
-For more information, see Middle School Technology.
+Students in grades 6, 7 and 8 are required to bring an iPad to school.
+For more information, see 1:1 iPad Program under Middle School Technology.